eXist-db/gulp-exist/README.md

 Type: `string`
 Default `'/db'`

-##### invalidXMLAsBinary
+##### html5AsBinary

+When set to true, any HTML file that cannot be parsed as valid XML, will be uploaded as a binary file instead.
+HTML5 documents tend to be non well-formed XML.

 Formerly `binary_fallback`.
-When set to true, any file that cannot be parsed as valid XML, will be uploaded as a binary file.
-That is true for most HTML5 documents.
-NOTE: They will not be indexed and therefore not be searchable by the eXistDB.
+NOTE: Binary documents can not be indexed and therefore are also not searchable by the eXistDB.
+This option is only useful for template files.

 Type: `boolean`
 Default: `false`